 For those who don’t know, a powerful grip is directly correlated with strong forearms.

-Think about this: you will train your forearms in most calisthenics workouts you’ll go through.
+And you will train your forearms in most calisthenics workouts you’ll go through.

 1. Harder to build muscle mass